kennytilton/mxtodomvc/README.md

 Mysterious, right?
 But those are just the essentials.
 As we expand on them, their ultimate expression as a different way of programming will be less surprising.
 We begin with concrete examples of each.

 #### B reads A
 What does it mean for B to read A?
-It means B is expressed as an HLL function that reads A. Colloquially, we call these *formulas*.
+It means B is expressed as an HLL (high-level language) function that reads A. Colloquially, we call these *formulas*.
 ````clojure
 (li
     {:class (cF (when (<mget todo :completed)
                   "completed"))}
     ...)
 ````
 The above is an excerpt from TodoMVC, which we will build in the [next write-up](documentation/BuildingTodoMVC.md).
 Without getting too much into the weeds, `li` makes a proxy LI instance.
-Its API mirrors the HTML syntax `<li attribute*> children* </li>`. `cF` (for *formulaic cell*) makes `:class` functional.
+Its API mirrors the HTML syntax `<li attribute*> children* </li>`. `cF` (for *formulaic cell*) makes the `:class` property functional and reactive.

 `<mget` is the Matrix property reader that remembers which property is asking.
 We can hide the `<mget` noise with a pithier wrapper: